KgaogeloMangwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script Display lines containing the pattern “root” from the file
+script to Display the number of lines that contain the pattern “bin” in the file